rockdisc/Never-Again/Home.md

 > - [ ] Neoplatonism
 > - [ ] Hermeticism
 > - [ ] Write Ch 2
-> - [ ] Rename Mc, first name Oscar, figure out last most likely lear
 > - [ ] Write Institalionalized
 > - [ ] Write place for a grave
 > - [ ] Write City
 > - [ ] Fix Browser Wallpaper
 > - [ ] Figure out drawing pad
 > - [ ] Make the oneshot
-> - [ ] Draw a town on paper or online
-> - [ ] Make a story of a random traveler "everyone has their own story" a traveling god

 > [!warning] Homework
 >